Morten Wieghorst: AGF

 On 30 May 2014, he was appointed as the new head coach of AGF.
 He signed a three-year contract.
 He got the team promoted to the Danish Superliga in his first season.
 He was sacked on 5 December 2015 due to a series of bad results in the 2015–16 Danish Superliga.

 AaB

 On 2 January 2017, he became the new manager of AaB in the Danish Superliga.
 He was sacked on 25 November 2018.

 Danish national team

 On 12 June 2019, it was announced that Wieghost would be assistant to Kasper Hjulmand at the Danish national team starting in July 2020.
 In 2023, he extended his contract to 2026.

 When Hjulmand resigned following the UEFA Euro 2024, Wieghorst was made new manager of the national team on a short-term contract running for the rest of 2024.
 He never managed the team in a competitive game, since he had to go on sick leave on 26 August 2024, and he was replaced as caretaker by Lars Knudsen.
 On 24 October 2024, Brian Riemer was announced as new manager of the Danish team with Wieghorst continuing as assistant manager.
+He announced his departure as assistant coach in April 2026.